 So where do you start?
 Seek out smaller organizations, where your input makes the biggest impact, and choose places with goals you feel strongly about.

 For example, are you a fan of a local non-profit organization?
-See if they could use some administrative or hands-on help.
-If ending hunger is a cause near and dear to your heart, deliver food to those in need, offer to get your hands dirty in a community garden or ask for a shift serving meals at a local shelter.
+See if they could use some administrative help.
+They may have tasks, such as organizing or editing documents, that you could do from home.
+If ending hunger is a cause near and dear to your heart, deliver food to those in need or offer to get your hands dirty in a community garden.

 Consider how your professional skills can play a role.
 If you work in the financial field, try volunteering for Finance Committee Chair on your local school board.
-Or offer to host a free session at the local library aimed at boosting financial literacy for kids.
+Or offer to host a free virtual class on the topic of your choice.

-You can even volunteer virtually.
+There are plenty of other ways to volunteer virtually as well.
 Offer to blog about the work you and other volunteers are doing.
 Or help maintain an organization’s online and social media presence to spread the word about their mission—and possibly recruit even more volunteers.

 Want to do good but not sure you can commit an entire day?
-Integrate volunteering into your day , every day, in simple ways.
-Spend a few minutes signing a petition, donate food while spring cleaning or offer to do a household task for a neighbor.
+Spend a few minutes signing a petition, donate food while spring cleaning or offer to run a few errands for a neighbor.